 The Pre-master’s in Business and Management is a two-term programme that will prepare you to become the specialists, innovators and leaders of the future.
 You will study a combination of core and specialist route modules to build a solid academic foundation while developing your skills in academic writing, listening and reading to help you succeed in your degree.

 Academic English Skills aims to provide you with thorough training in the language and related academic skills which will enable you to best achieve your academic potential at University.
 These skills include the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
 You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.

 If you don't meet the English language entry requirements for this programme, we offer an English language preparation course to improve your language level.
-Our English for Pre-master's course can be studied for three or four terms before your Pre-Masters programme, depending on your current IELTs score.
+Our English for Pre-master's course can be studied for one or two terms before your Pre-Masters programme, depending on your current IELTs score.

 When you receive confirmation of your place to study at the International Study Centre, you will receive a conditional offer of a place on one of the specified master’s degrees at the university.
 Once you successfully complete your International Study Centre programme, and achieve the required grades, you will join your chosen master’s degree.

 Your programme will be structured to give you regular feedback on your progress and make sure you are meeting all the learning outcomes required for success on your Keele University degree course.
 Progression is subject to achieving the minimum English requirements, Academic English Skills and subject module grades.